itsrawlinz-jeff/Heroku-Model-BCC-Deployment/README.md

 ## Demo

-Check the demo [here](https://pytorch-cancer-prediction.herokuapp.com/).
-You can use following histopathological images for testing
+Check the demo [here]( https://breastcancerfinaldeploymentjef.herokuapp.com/) You can use following histopathological images for testing

 ### Malignant Samples